qyjcode/deepsyslog/README.md

 # Note
-An early version of test code and data is on the google drive.
+Due to the data is too large, we put the parsed data on the google drive.
 Following is the link (https://drive.google.com/drive/folders/1jI5SQdT7wZE64E9baQhCMWzTsudfIMoc?usp=sharing)
+Parsed data is in the /pased_data.
+An early version of test code and data is also available.

 # DeepSyslog
 implement of DeepSyslog
 ![Framework](framework.png)